 - The exam committee may specify one of three results of a qualifying exam: (1) Unconditional pass; (2) conditional pass; (3) failure, requiring a second attempt or dismissal from the program.
 A “conditional pass” may include conditions such as that the student take and pass a given course with B+ or better the next time it is offered.
 Conditional passes are used when a student demonstrates reasonable competency in all but one or two specific areas.

 By the end of the first year of the PhD portion of studies, the student will choose by mutual consent or be assigned a PhD program advisor.
 (This need not necessarily be the final PhD dissertation advisor.)
-The advisor will guide the student in preparing and submitting a portfolio as follows.
-(The portfolio is to be submitted by the end of their second year in the Ph.D. portion of their studies: see section D.)
+The advisor will guide the student in preparing a portfolio that includes the following.

 - Statement of purpose: A one to two page statement, written by the student, of the student’s professional interests in research, teaching, service, and/or product development.

-- Evidence of Core Competency: Documentation of the accomplishments of part II.
+- Evidence of Core Competency: Documentation of the accomplishments of part I.

 - Evidence of MS degree

 - Results of qualifying exam and evidence that any conditions have been met.

 - (Optional:) Other evidence, such as professional employment in Computer Science.

 - Evidence of Scholarly Ability: Evidence of ability to identify, critically analyze, and research a problem, and of written communication skills, in the form of two or more items authored by the student and reviewed by doctoral level scholars.
 The first item (literature review) is required; at least one of the remainder must be supplied.